Skip to main content

 Drag and drop for switch portDrag and drop for switch port

-From the Patch Panel Layout page, you can also drag-and-drop switch ports to devices or to patch panel ports.
-When you do so, a popup appears, giving you the opportunity to enter a port label.
+From the Patch Panel Layout page, you can also drag switch ports to devices or patch panel ports.
+A popup appears where you can enter a port label.

 Direct Patch Panel Port to Patch Panel Ports Connections